-Most credit cards on the market are unsecured credit cards.
-An unsecured credit card extends you a line of credit that you can draw on and then pay off, or make payments on, each month.
-Your eligibility and credit limit for an unsecured credit card are based on the issuer’s determination of whether you’ll be able to make appropriate payments on any balances you have on your card.
+When you apply and are approved for an unsecured credit card, you’ll be extended a line of credit that you can draw on and then pay off (or make payments toward) each month.
+The card issuer uses your application and credit score to determine your eligibility and credit limit.
+Factors like previous payment history and income can indicate to the issuer whether you’ll be able to make appropriate payments on any balances you have on your card.

-Pros and cons of an unsecured credit card
+Pros and cons of unsecured credit cards

-Using an unsecured credit card can have a variety of advantages.
-The biggest advantage is that you simply have more options to choose from.
+Using an unsecured credit card can have many advantages.
+The biggest advantage of applying for an unsecured card over a secured card is that you simply have more options to choose from.
 Unsecured credit cards can range from student cards to travel rewards cards to cash back cards and more.

-Here are a few benefits to consider:
+Here are a few more benefits:

 Pros of an unsecured credit card

 - Few (or avoidable) fees.Another advantage of an unsecured credit card is that you will likely have fewer fees to deal with.
 There are a variety of unsecured credit cards that have no annual fee, and many also have no foreign transaction fees.

 Cons of an unsecured credit card